seefrye/waaaaagh-list/_notes/Unit Card Templating.md

 ---

 {:.medium .serif .oblique}
-Update: I've made some decent progress on this, check out the updates [[Current State of Unit Templating\|HERE]]
+Update: I've made some decent progress on this, check out the updates [[Current State of Unit Templating]]